 After the new inverter configuration is approved, the Interconnection Customer will provide the CAISO with the detailed specifications on limiting the Generating Facility’s capacity to its approved net capacity.
 Once the CAISO has approved the specifications to limit the Generating Facility’s capacity, the Interconnection Customer must install this approved control mechanism before the additional inverters are energized for testing.

-In addition, the CAISO will review the inverters’ voltage and frequency ride-through capabilities in order to accomplish the following reliability objectives:
+In addition, the CAISO will review the inverter control settings including, but not limited to, the inverters’ voltage and frequency ride-through capabilities in order to accomplish the following reliability objectives:

 Eliminating unnecessary momentary cessation for inverters during the clearing of a transmission line fault;

 Eliminating inverter tripping for momentary losses of synchronism; and

+Ensuring that the inverters meet LGIA requirement for response and data recording during system events.

-Requiring coordination of the central plant controller with the individual inverter control systems to facilitate reconnection of the inverters following a fault on the transmission system.
+Requiring coordination of the central plant controller with the individual inverter control systems to facilitate reconnection of the inverters following a fault on the transmission system to confirm that they meet the requirements established in Appendix H of the LGIA and Attachment 7 of the SGIA.

-The CAISO and the Participating TO will review the Interconnection Customer’s submitted Inverter Data Information Sheet, a complete revised Attachment A to the Interconnection Request, dynamic model, PSLF load flow model, and the revised single-line and three-line diagrams to ensure that inverters meet the following ride-through criteria:
+The CAISO and the Participating TO will review the Interconnection Customer’s submitted Inverter Data Information Sheet, a complete revised Attachment A to the Interconnection Request, dynamic model, PSLF load flow model, and the revised single-line and three-line diagrams to ensure that inverters meet the requirements established in Appendix H of the LGIA and Attachment 7 of the SGIA.

-The project remains online for the voltage disturbance caused by any fault on the transmission grid having a duration of less than the normal three-phase fault clearing time (4-9 cycles) or one-hundred fifty (150) milliseconds;

-The project remains online for any voltage disturbance caused by a single-phase fault on the transmission grid with delayed clearing; and

-The project eliminates momentary cessation during transient low-voltage conditions on the transmission grid.

 Equipment and Transformer Changes